-After admission with regular status (see page 23), an applicant may submit up to 12 semester hours of graduate credit earned at other accredited post-secondary institutions for consideration of transfer to

-Edgewood College for application to the degree requirements.
+After admission with regular status (see Admission Status in the general section on Admission Policies), an applicant may submit up to 12 semester hours of graduate credit earned at other accredited post-secondary institutions for consideration of transfer to Edgewood College for application to the degree requirements.
 If the credits are to be earned after admission to Edgewood, written approval of the MFT Program Director is required.